 Employees at all hierarchical levels play a key role in our Code of Conduct training.
 Everyone working for WirelessCar has an obligation to take the training which includes e.g. both human rights aspects as well as business partner due diligence.
 The training is repeated every 2nd year and includes an awareness test in the end.
 Failure to complete the Code of Conduct training has work-related sanctions.

-Furthermore, all procurement personnel is trained in our Business Partner Due Diligence process.
-If any doubts in the supplier credibility, they should inform Head of Purchasing.
-Our Business Partner Due Diligence process will then start where our company examines business relations (e.g. partnership, compliance) with this business partner more closely and, if necessary, break them off.
+Furthermore, all procurement personnel will be trained in our soon to be implemented Business Partner Due Diligence process.
+If any doubts in the supplier credibility, they should inform their manager and Head of Partnership.
+Our Business Partnership Due Diligence process will then start where our company examines business relations with this business partner more closely and, if necessary, break them off.

 We respect, protect and promote all regulations in force to protect human rights, both within our own company and towards our partners.
 Before entering into a relationship with a customer, business partner or other third-party supplier we check the reputability of said party.
 It is our aim to conduct business solely with reputable partners who operate in line with legal provisions and who use resources from legitimate sources.
 Our major suppliers are generally large multinational companies who have their own ethical standards of behavior in place and a stronger ability to enforce sustainability in the supply chains, and we have not identified any instances of modern slavery occurring in our supply chains.